Degree Requirements and Academic Regulations (SON)

 4. Academic Regulations

-The School of Nursing & Health Studies requires of its students the standards set forth under Academic Regulations in this Bulletin.
+The School of Nursing requires of its students the standards set forth under Academic Regulations in this Bulletin.

 - Students must be full-time and in residence for four years.
 Transfer students must have a minimum of two years of residency and 60 credits at this University.
-Ordinarily, any course that fulfills major, minor, or a Georgetown core requirement must be taken for a letter grade.
+Transfers into the BSN program typically are required to be enrolled at Georgetown for six semesters to fulfill program requirements.
+Any course that fulfills major, minor, or a Georgetown core requirement must be taken for a letter grade.

 - No more than four courses or 12 credits may be taken in summer school away from Georgetown over the four-year period.
-Prior approval for such courses must be obtained from the NHS Office of Student Academic Affairs.
+Prior approval for such courses must be obtained from the SON Office of Academic Affairs.

-- Students on leave of absence should not expect to transfer credits for courses taken elsewhere during their leave.
-In rare circumstances and with expressed written approval of the NHS Office of Student Academic Affairs prior to the leave, students may be allowed to transfer a limited number of courses.
+- Students on a leave of absence should not expect to transfer credits for courses taken elsewhere during their leave.
+In rare circumstances and with expressed written approval from the SON Office of Academic Affairs prior to the leave, students may be allowed to transfer a limited number of courses.
 In no instance will more than four courses be transferred to the Georgetown record, and all transfers will count against the “summer school” limit noted above.

-- Any student with more than one incomplete in a given term who is unable to complete his or her work by the start of the next term may not begin new courses without formal review and consent of the NHS Office of Student Academic Affairs.
+- Any student with more than one incomplete in a given term who is unable to complete his or her work by the start of the next term may not begin new courses without formal review and consent of the SON Office of Academic Affairs.

-When an emergency arises and a student anticipates being away from the university and unable to attend classes, the student should contact their academic advisor in the NHS Office of Student Academic Affairs, St. Mary’s Hall 2nd floor.
+When an emergency arises and a student anticipates being away from the university and unable to attend classes, the student should contact their academic advisor in the SON Office of Academic Affairs.

 Members of the Appeals Committee